 Any modification that changes the rake angle also impacts trail and if not done correctly, will have a negative impact on handling.
-Some modifications that effect handling are; chassis modifications, lengthening the rear swing arm, using tires with higher or lower side walls, lengthened forks or changes to the height of the rear end to name a few.
+Changes that effect handling include; chassis modifications, lengthening the rear swing arm, changing the tire profile (sidewall height), lengthened forks or changes to the height of the rear end and 3 wheel conversions to name a few.

 Lengthened forks are used in raked out front ends and require Custom Triple Trees.
-We manufacture trees in 5 rake angles, 2-1/2 , 3-3/4 ,5 , 6-1/4 and 7-1/2 degree.
-Choosing which rake angle will work right with your bike has to be considered .
+We manufacture trees in 5 rake angles.
+Choosing which rake angle will work right with your bike is crucial.
 The more neck angle in your frame the more rake in the trees can be used.
 Most stock motorcycle frames have a neck angle between 27 to 34 degrees.
 The angle difference between 27 and 34 degrees may not seem to be much but it changes the way the bike steers and corners considerably!
-A 27 degree rake angle will respond quickly in turns and cornering and is very desirable for off road use and road racing with sharp cornering with quick handle bar response.
-The 34 degree neck angle will present the opposite.
+A 27 degree neck angle will respond quickly in turns and cornering and is very desirable for off road use and road racing with sharp cornering requiring quick handle bar response.
+A 34 degree neck angle will present the opposite.
 The handle bar response is much slower and the turning radius becomes much greater.
 This type of handling is more desirable for highway cruising and long sweeping turns.
 With the higher neck angle the wheel base becomes greater making for an overall longer motorcycle.
 This stretched-out style of chassis is very desirable in the custom bike market.
 Not all bikes come with this style of wheel base.
 That is where a raked triple tree comes in to play.

 Rake and Trail